trallard/airflow-tutorial/source/first-airflow.md

 To start the default database we can run
 ` airflow initdb`.
 This will initialize your database via alembic so that it matches the latest Airflow release.

 The default database used is `sqlite` which means you cannot parallelize tasks using this database.
-Since we have mysql and mysqlclient installed we will set them up so that we can use them with airflow.
+Since we have MySQL and MySQL client installed we will set them up so that we can use them with airflow.

 🚦Create an airflow database

 From the command line:

 ```
-mysql -u root -p
+MySQL -u root -p
 mysql> CREATE DATABASE airflow CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 mysql> GRANT ALL PRIVILEGES ON airflow.* To 'airflow'@'localhost';
 mysql> FLUSH PRIVILEGES;
 ```
-and inititalize the database:
+and initialize the database:

 ```
 airflow initdb